-Just head to the EOS Webcam Utility Beta page, choose your camera model, select the 'Drivers and Downloads' tab followed by 'Software', then choose your operating system.
+Just head to the EOS Webcam Utility page (US) or EOS Webcam Utility page (UK) page, choose your camera model, select the 'Drivers and Downloads' tab followed by 'Software', then choose your operating system.
 You should now see an option to downloaded the EOS Webcam Utility Beta.

 Once that's downloaded, you'll just need to restart your computer, plug your camera into your laptop via USB, then choose 'EOS Webcam Utility Beta' in your video conferencing software's settings.

 How to use your Fujifilm camera as a webcam

 Fujifilm recently joined the webcam party by releasing some software for some of its X-series and GFX-series cameras.
 Initially Windows-only, it's now available for Macs too, as long as you're running macos 10.12 or later.

 Called Fujifilm X Cam, it currently works with the Fujifilm X-T2, X-T3, X-T4, X-Pro2, X-Pro3, X-H1, GFX 50S, GFX 50R and GFX100, with the latter opening up the possibility of Medium Format-level Zoom chats.

 How to use your Panasonic camera as a webcam